 What are the top reasons to check alignment?

 Check alignment if you observe irregular tire wear.
 Check alignment is the driver reports steering or handling problems.
 Check alignment any time the vehicle has been damaged, or if components that affect alignment have been replaced.

 Where do alignment problems originate?

-Tire wear problems may show up on steers, but may be coming from the drive or the trailer axles, which can have a huge effect on overall vehicle alignment.
+Commercial tire wear problems may show up on steers, but may be coming from the drive or the trailer axles, which can have a huge effect on overall vehicle alignment.
 Many alignment experts rank drive axles as causing the most trouble, followed by trailer axles, with steer axles last.